-1. With the help of ratchet and a 7/16"/12mm hexagonal socket, unscrew the two bolts (A) and remove the andiron (B).
-If necessary, replace the insulating paper (C) under the andiron.

-2. Remove the floor refractory slab (D) and the front refractory slabs (E) and (F).

-3. Remove the slab holder (G) using a 1/4"/7mm hexagonal socket then remove the left slab.
+- 1. With the help of a ratchet and a 7/16" (12 mm) hexagonal socket, unscrew the two bolts (B) and remove the andiron (C).
+If necessary, replace the insulating paper (D) under the andiron. - 2.
+Remove the inner ash shelf (A) and the floor refractory slab (E). - 3.
+Remove the slab holders (G) using a 1/4" (7 mm) hexagonal socket then remove the left slab (H), the right slab (I) and the back slab (J).

-4. Starting with the rear tube, lean and insert the right end of the secondary air tube into the rear right channel hole.
+1. Starting with the rear tube, lean and insert the right end of the secondary air tube into the rear right channel hole.
 Then, lift and push the tube towards the right inside the hole in the right channel.

-5. Slide the left side of the secondary air tube inside the hole in the left channel.
+- 2. Slide the left side of the secondary air tube inside the hole in the left channel and insert the cutter pin. - 3.
+Install the baffle and repeat steps 1 and 2 for other tubes.